KLOS: Rock formats

 By 1994, KLOS was facing increased competitive pressure from KROQ-FM with the rise of its grunge-based modern rock format as well as KLSX and KCBS-FM (Arrow 93) which focused on classic rock.
 The station altered its format in response, dropping its existing DJs and most of the classic rock music in favor of more alternative rock content.
-This experiment last only about three years, after which most of the alternative music was jettisoned and the classic rock returned.
+This format and personnel change lasted about three years, after which most of the alternative music was jettisoned and classic rock returned.
 In 1997, KLOS hired John Duncan, previously at KYYS in Kansas City, Missouri, as program director and took the station in an adult rock direction.
 As part of his efforts to turn around the station, Duncan brought back Jim Ladd and hired Garth Kemp and other longtime Los Angeles radio personalities.
 During this period, KLOS ran a billboard campaign with lines such as, "We lost our mind for a moment, but we're okay now".
 Within eight months, the station moved from number 18 to fifth place among Los Angeles adults ages 25–54, reclaiming its status as the market's top adult rock station.
 Duncan left KLOS in late 1998.

 In 2005, classic rock rival KCBS-FM flipped to adult hits as "Jack FM".
 The switch made KLOS the market's only full-time classic rock station until the launch of KSWD (100.3 The Sound) in April 2008.

-In October 2006, KLOS restructured its daily lineup of radio hosts, Cynthia Fox, "Uncle Joe" Benson, and Jim Ladd saw each of their daily air shifts increased by one hour.
+In October 2006, KLOS restructured its daily lineup of radio hosts, Cynthia Fox, "Uncle Joe" Benson, and Jim Ladd saw each of their daily air shifts increase by one hour.
 However, this resulted in the temporary dismissal of former evening DJ Gary Moore; he returned in late 2007.
 Former overnight jock Mark Miller, previously from the long-defunct KQLZ, hosted The Best of Mark & Brian Saturday Special shows Saturday mornings.
 Miller's overnight shift was replaced with automated programming, billed as "KLOS After Hours".
 This show follows the usual classic rock format, though occasionally KLOS plays deep cuts and live versions of songs that are not usually played during the daytime.

 In 2007, the station came under the ownership of Citadel Broadcasting after it merged with The Walt Disney Company's ABC Radio.

 Occasionally, KLOS abandoned its format to air an "A to Z" special, where songs from the KLOS library were played alphabetically by title.
 Running 24 hours a day (with breaks only for Mark & Brian and Jim Ladd's show), it generally lasted about two weeks with no songs repeated.
 Unlike the station's regular playlist featuring primarily classic rock hits, the A to Z also included a large number of obscure album tracks.
 In its final years, the A to Z special aired around the Christmas holidays.
 Since the dismissal of program director Rita Wilde in 2009, the A to Z countdown has not aired on KLOS.
 However, then-classic rock competitor KSWD, which hired Wilde, revamped the idea with a very similar, though shorter, compilation of familiar hits and deep tracks.